Emission standard: Japan

+Emission Regulations in Japan for vehicles

+Table chart for Gasoline-fueled or LPG- fueled Motor Vehicles, Diesel-Powered Motor Vehicles, and Vehicle Fuel Efficiency Standards.

+Thailand

+From 1 January 2024, all new vehicles in Thailand must comply with Euro 5.

 Turkey

 Diesel and gasoline sulphur content is regulated at 10 ppm.
 Turkey currently follows Euro VI for heavy duty commercial vehicles, and, in 2016 a couple of years after the EU, Turkey adopted Euro 6 for new types of light duty vehicles (LDV) and new types of passenger cars.
 Turkey is planning to use the worldwide harmonized light vehicles test procedure (WLTP).

 However, despite these tailpipe emission standards for new vehicle types there are many older diesel vehicles, no low-emission zones and no national limit on PM2.5 particulates so local pollution, including from older vehicles, is still a major health risk in some cities, such as Ankara.
-Concentrations of PM2.5 are 41 µg/m3 in Turkey, making it the country with the worst air pollution in Europe.
+Concentrations of PM2.5 are 41 μg/m3 in Turkey, making it the country with the worst air pollution in Europe.
 The regulation for testing of existing vehicle exhaust gases is Official Newspaper number 30004 published 11 March 2017.

 An average of 135 g CO_{2}/km for LDVs compared well with other countries in 2015, however unlike the EU there is no limit on carbon dioxide emissions.